tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 digest that the next app must have.
 You can also leave some data to the next app in the chain in `next_app_data`.

-The types of the reset are defined in `reset.h`:
+The types of reset are defined in `reset.h`:

 | *Name*             | *Comment*                                      |
 |--------------------|------------------------------------------------|